 - Eligible recipients: Facilities generating electricity from zero-emission technologies.
-Direct pay available for tax-exempt organizations; states; political subdivisions; the Tennessee Valley Authority; Tribal governments; Alaska Native Corporations; and rural electricity co-ops. - Base Credit Amount: \$0.03/kW, inflation adjusted. - Bonus Credit Amount: - Credit is increased by 5 times for projects meeting prevailing wage and registered apprenticeship requirements. - Credit increased by 10% if the project meets certain domestic content requirements for steel, iron, and manufactured products. - Credit increased by 10% if located in an energy community - Period of Availability: Facilities placed in service after December 31, 2024.
-Phase-out starts on whichever is later: a) 2032 or b) when U.S. greenhouse gas emissions from electricity are 25% of 2022 emissions or lower. - For more information: - For the latest updates from the IRS, visit HERE. - The Department of Treasury and the IRS released guidance on April 4, 2023 on what clean energy projects must satisfy to qualify for the energy community bonus credit HERE - The Department of Treasury and IRS also worked with the Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization to provide a mapping tool, making it easier to identify energy communities HERE
+Direct pay available for tax-exempt organizations; states; political subdivisions; the Tennessee Valley Authority; Tribal governments; Alaska Native Corporations; and rural electricity co-ops. - Base Credit Amount: \$0.03/kW, inflation adjusted. - Bonus Credit Amount: - o Credit is increased by 5 times for projects meeting prevailing wage and registered apprenticeship requirements. - o Credit increased by 10% if the project meets certain domestic content requirements for steel, iron, and manufactured products. - o Credit increased by 10% if located in an energy community - Period of Availability: Facilities placed in service after December 31, 2024.
+Phase-out starts on whichever is later: a) 2032 or b) when U.S. greenhouse gas emissions from electricity are 25% of 2022 emissions or lower. - For more information: - o For the latest updates from the IRS, visit HERE. - The Department of Treasury and the IRS released guidance on April 4, 2023 on what clean energy projects must satisfy to qualify for the energy community bonus credit HERE